hashicorp/terraform-provider-azuread/website/docs/guides/service_principal_client_secret.html.markdown

 ---
+subcategory: "Authentication"
 layout: "azuread"
-page_title: "Azure Active Directory Provider: Authenticating via a Service Principal and a Client Secret"
+page_title: "Authenticating via a Service Principal and a Client Secret"
 sidebar_current: "docs-azuread-authentication-service-principal-client-secret"
 description: |-
   This guide will cover how to use a Service Principal (Shared Account) with a Client Secret as authentication for the Azure Active Directory Provider.